 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to advance you career but not getting results?
-Have you ever thought about why your friend or colleague gets promoted, while you’re still in the same job?
-It’s true that a lot of us commit common blunders in our careers that stagnate growth.
-Learn about the mistakes we make and how to prevent them.
+Are you doing everything possible to progress you career but not getting results?
+Have you ever asked yourself why your coworker or friend is promoted while you’re still stuck in the same spot?
+It’s true that a lot of us make mistakes in our careers that stagnate growth.
+Keep reading to discover these mistakes and ways they can be avoided.

 Key Takeaways